fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 36. ### What is Horizontal scaling?

     By adding more servers we scale horizontally.

    **[⬆ Back to Top](#table-of-contents)**

 37. ###	What is Vertical scaling?

     By increasing the size of the same server we scale vertically.

    **[⬆ Back to Top](#table-of-contents)**

 38. ### What is Single Page Application in Laravel?

     There is single URL.
 The assets are loaded once and only content keeps changing using JSON request.
 Its not great for SEO but there are workarounds to create virtual URL.

    **[⬆ Back to Top](#table-of-contents)**

 40. ### What are Microservices in Laravel?

     There are many services which are similar sized.
 Each performs exactly one function and they talk to each other.

    **[⬆ Back to Top](#table-of-contents)**

 41. ### What is CSRF and JWT token?
     CSRF and JWT tokens are used to make sure the action is performed by the user.
 If there is no token, someone can give a link to user to click or hide it behind some action and him do what the hacker wants.

    **[⬆ Back to Top](#table-of-contents)**

 42. ### What is Service Oriented Architecture in Laravel?

     There are many services which are similar sized.
 Each performs exactly one function and they talk to each other.

    **[⬆ Back to Top](#table-of-contents)**

 43. ### What are Validations and custom validations?

     Validations are used to make sure input is of the kind function wanted.
 Custom validators are custom made valiators.

    **[⬆ Back to Top](#table-of-contents)**

 44. ### What is Composer?

     Composer is PHP's package manager.

    **[⬆ Back to Top](#table-of-contents)**

 45. ### What is Symfony?
     Symfony is a framework Laravel is inspired from.

    **[⬆ Back to Top](#table-of-contents)**

 46. ### What is Route caching?

     Caching of routes to make going to routes faster.
 Command: `php artisan route:cache`

    **[⬆ Back to Top](#table-of-contents)**

-47. ### Why fragments are better than container divs?
+47. ### What are Default packages?
+    Cashier, Envoy, Passport, Scout, Socialite, Horizon etc

    **[⬆ Back to Top](#table-of-contents)**